Backyard Suites and Multiplexes

 - Compliant with local codes and regulations

 The design plans allow individuals to adapt designs to meet their own needs and match their own tastes through material selection and aesthetic design choices.
-Colours and materials for exterior cladding such as siding, roofing, and interior finishes need to be selected and incorporated into the final design by a qualified professional such as an architect or contractor.
+Colours and materials for exterior cladding such as siding, roofing, and interior finishes need to be selected and incorporated into the final design by a qualified professional such as an architect, engineer or designer.

 Benefits

 Using Housing Design Catalogue plans can save applicants money and time as they do not have to create plans from scratch.
-The design plans are available to applicants free of charge to support conversations with qualified professionals, such as an architect or engineer.
-The design plans act as a starting point to complete other required design aspects such as choosing a location for the building on a lot, planning parking areas and walkways, as well as designing a foundation and planning site services.
+The design plans are available to applicants free of charge to support conversations with qualified professionals, such as an architect, engineer or designer.
+The design plans act as a starting point to complete other required design aspects such as choosing a location for the building on a lot, planning parking areas and walkways, planning site services, as well as obtaining a foundation design from an engineer and compiling the other applicable submission items.

 Promoting alternative housing options like backyard suites or triplexes can reduce the price point for people looking to rent or buy in a residential neighbourhood.
 It can also benefit residents who want to supplement mortgage payments with rental income.